a9sk/polarrose/internal/rose/README.md

 Any point that was *not* reached by the flood and is *not* on the boundary must be inside.

 We use a simple BFS to propagate from the corners.
 This is guaranteed to fill only the outside and never go inside, as long as the rose boundary is properly closed and connected.

+## Grid Mapping

+First we need to map all floating-point coordinates to a discrete grid.

+We will:
+- Compute the bounding box (minX, maxX, minY, maxY).
+- Normalize the points to fit inside a fixed-size grid (e.g. 200x200).
+- Round the normalized float values to integers so they match grid cells.